Michigan power crews work, California recovers after storms - KESQ

 But with the local school district on mid-winter break, Thomas said some of their neighbors have been out of town and will be returning to find a mess from burst water pipes and flooded basements.

-In hard-hit southeastern Michigan, still reeling from last week’s ice storm and high winds, the state’s two main utilities — DTE Energy and Consumers Energy — reported about 168,000 homes and businesses were without power as of about 6 p.m.
+In hard-hit southeastern Michigan, still reeling from the ice storm and high winds, the state’s two main utilities — DTE Energy and Consumers Energy — reported about 168,000 homes and businesses were without power as of about 6 p.m.
 Sunday.
-Most of those, about 132,000, were DTE customers.
+About 132,000 of those were DTE customers.

-Both utilities said they still hope to have the lights back on by Sunday night for a majority of their affected customers.
+Both utilities said they still hoped to have the lights back on by Sunday night for a majority of their affected customers.

-DTE Energy spokeswoman Cindy Hecht said some of the utilities’ customers have been without power since late Wednesday, but she did not know how many homes and businesses were in that predicament.
+DTE Energy spokeswoman Cindy Hecht said some DTE business and residential customers have been without power since late Wednesday, but she did not know how many.

-She said the power restoration efforts have proved time-consuming because of the large number of power lines that were damaged, including individual lines that link single homes to the grid.
+She said power restoration efforts have proven time-consuming because of the large number of damaged lines, including individual lines linking single homes on the grid.

 “The icing event we had this week is equivalent to a hurricane for coastal utilities.
 It was the amount of ice and high winds — the winds and the amount of ice accumulation on lines and branches,” she said.